Devuan Jessie (beta) on a Raspberry Pi 2 as LAN router with WiFi uplink.

 GOVERNOR="ondemand"

-Reboot to activate and watch the changes in /sys/devices/system/cpu/cpu[0-3]/cpufreq/cpuinfo_cur_freq
+Reboot to activate and watch the changes in /sys/devices/system/cpu/cpu[0-3]/cpufreq/cpuinfo_cur_freq.

 Automatic system update

-execute my update-script every four hours: Open/edit the crontab with the command "cronatb -e
+To keep the new Devuan system up to date, I let cron execute my update-script every four hours: Open/edit the crontab with the command "cronatb -e".

 ### File: root crontab (/var/spool/cron/crontabs/root)